redpanda-data/connect/docs/outputs/README.md

   target: ""
 ```

-Stores message parts as items in a cache.
+Stores messages in a cache.
 Caches are configured within the
 [resources section](../caches/README.md) and can target any of the following
 types: